reactivesw/DevProc/frontend/vue_architecture.md

 * in the container component, check if the data is available in presentation component template using `v-if` before pass it to the child presentation component.

 ## Step 5: Raise event in a presentation component
+* raise an event with a name that starts with an event source name and terminates with a verb ending with -ing or -ed (Closing/Closed).

 ## Step 6: Handle event in a container component
+* a paraent uses `@eventName="theEventHandler"` to catch the event.
+* an event handler should have a "EventHandler" postfix and is often defined as a component method.
+* if it is a remote call, the event handler call the mapped action to start the process.

 # Error Handling